-People with any of several conditions known as adenomatous polyposis syndromes have a greater-than-normal risk of colorectal cancer.
+People with certain genetic abnormalities develop what are known as familial adenomatous polyposis syndromes.
+Such people have a greater-than-normal risk of colorectal cancer.

 Also at high risk for developing colon cancers are people with any of the following: